Kimbohlovette/Trivia/README.md

 ## Quick method
 Install docker and docker-compose

-Clone the repository to your local machine with git clone with `git clone https://github.com/kimbohlovette/Trivia.git`
+Clone the repository to your local machine with `git clone https://github.com/kimbohlovette/Trivia.git`

 Run the `docker-compose up` to start all trivia application services.
 That's the web app, server and the database.